 Read more on MORE INFO page

 Expedition style sailing in the Arctic on companionship-agreement.

 Economical and still not on a shoestring, against a contribution level you may afford.

 You will have a desire to take part in all sailing activities, handling sails, ropes and lines, expedition planning, provisioning, repairs, cleaning and scrubbing, cooking . .

-I as the skipper will share knowledge and supply you with plenty of instructions and wish to see you go home enriched.
+I as the skipper I made it my mission to invite you into all activities, to share knowledge and supply you with plenty of instructions.
+It is my dearst wish to see you go home enriched.